Kidnapping, Caucasian Style: Plot

 At the hospital, Shurik finally realizes that Saakhov is the one behind the kidnapping.
 Shurik escapes from the psychiatric ward and happens to run into Edik, the truck driver he had met at the beginning of the film.
 Together, they drive toward Saakhov's dacha.
-When they arrive, they have changed into doctors' uniforms and convince the Coward, the Fool, and the Pro that they are doing emergency vaccinations against a dangerous plague that is affecting the area.
+When they arrive, they have changed into doctors' uniforms and convince the Coward, the Fool, and the Pro that they are doing emergency vaccinations against a dangerous hoof-and-mouth disease that is affecting the area.
 Under this guise, they inject the trio with sedatives.
 While Edik is performing the injections, Shurik goes up to Nina's room.
 Still thinking that he was in on the kidnapping, she hits him over the head with a fruit plate, runs out of the room, jumps out of a first-floor window, and steals one of the trucks.

 A car chase ensues in which the kidnappers chase Nina while Shurik and Edik chase the kidnappers.
 The kidnappers catch up with Nina, commandeer her vehicle, and tie her up, but at that moment the sedative begins to take effect and they all fall asleep.
 Shurik catches up with the truck right before it veers off the road and stops it.
 He begins to untie Nina, but she attacks him, still thinking that he is in league with the kidnappers.
 To reveal his feelings for her, Shurik kisses Nina before he finishes untying her.

 The action moves to Saakhov's apartment at night.
 He is alone.
-Suddenly, Nina, Shurik, and Edik appear, holding weapons, dressed in masks, and calling themselves the enforcers of the "law of the mountains".
+Suddenly, Nina, Shurik, and Edik appear, holding rifles, dressed in masks, and calling themselves the enforcers of the "law of the mountains".
 Saakhov does not recognize them and, scared to death, jumps out of the window.
 Edik shoots him with his shotgun, which turns out to be loaded with nothing more than salt.
 He hits him in the rump and, when Saakhov is brought up on charges in court the next day, he is unable to sit.
 The film ends with Shurik walking Nina to a bus and then following after her on his donkey.